kaykRodr1gu3s/PyThreatReport/README.md

 ### Overview

-  This Python-based automation tool streamlines the process of collecting, analyzing, and disseminating threat intelligence data.
-Leveraging the capabilities of the MISP platform, AbuseIPDB API, and Serpro services, the project fetches malicious IP            addresses from a designated URL, enriches this data with insights from AbuseIPDB, and seamlessly integrates the enriched Indicators of Compromise (IoCs) into MISP for comprehensive threat intelligence management.
+  This project is an automation that collects IP addresses and queries the reputation of each respective IP, saving this reputation in a database and uploading it to MISP.
+IPs are stored in a database using SQLite.
+If the respective IP is already present in the table, it will not be queried in AbuseIPDB and will be discarded.
+If the IP is not in the database, its reputation will be queried using AbuseIPDB.
+After these processes, the IPs and their reputations will be sent to MISP using the PyMISP library and its API.

 ### Requirements

-  For this project we need to install some software and python libraries. they are:
+  For this project we need to install some software and python libraries.

   #### Windows
   + Docker